jchook/polymarket-bot/phase-1/README.md

+# Inventory-bounded mean-reversion micro-MM strategy

+As long as BTC chop is high and the Polymarket book is thin, the edge is enormous.

 Speed is the moat: every decision, system, and deployment choice must minimize latency, especially on remote signal ingestion and order placement/cancel/closure.
 Optimize for microseconds where possible; correctness assumes low latency by default.

 Yeah, this makes solid sense overall.
 Let’s tighten it into a concrete architecture, then I’ll give you: